ChethanaW/HouseHoldTracker/README.md

 | D | Amount | 1250.00 |
 | E | Note | April payment |
 | F | MonthKey | 2026-04 |

+--- Test local----

+F-end and B-end
+npm run dev

+--- Next to run and use ---

+git stage
+git commit -m "git push -u origin master" git push -u origin master

+B-end the server in Render picks up a change and does a restart automatically F-end npm run deploy   (to publish changes online) sometime have to do cache cleanup in browser